 650:263.
 PRODUCTION ORGANIZATION.
 3 credits.

-Prerequisite, Sophomore standing.
+Prerequisites, 640:161 and sophomore standing.
 Principles and techniques of organization as they relate to effective production and operations management.

 650:301.
 WORK SYSTEM DESIGN.
 3 credits.

 Prerequisites, 363 and 346.
 A study of the systems concept in the management of activity.
 The nature of systems, patterns of work performance, criteria for system design, and application to design and control of various types of work systems.
 Use of simulation techniques.